hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 A dict of all the schema attributes the Mapping object is going to map to encodings and use in credentials.
 An attribute may have nested attributes matching the schema structure.

-In addition to the schema attributes, it must contain the following default attributes required by any W3C compatible verifiable credential:
+It must also contain the following default attributes required by any W3C compatible verifiable credential (plus any additional attributes that may have been included from the W3C verifiable credentials data model):
  - `issuer`
  - `issuanceDate`
+ - any additional attributes

 Every leaf attribute's value is an array of the following pairs: